Grumman E-2 Hawkeye: US Navy

 The E-2 Hawkeye is a crucial component of all U.S. Navy carrier air wings; each carrier is equipped with four Hawkeyes (five in some situations), allowing for continuous 24-hour-a-day operation of at least one E-2 and for one or two to undergo maintenance in the aircraft carrier's hangar deck at all times.
-Until 2005, the US Navy Hawkeyes were organized into East and West coast wings, supporting the respective fleets.
+Until 2005, the US Navy Hawkeyes were organized into East and West Coast wings, supporting the respective fleets.
 However, the East coast wing was disestablished, all aircraft were organized into a single wing based at Point Mugu, California.
-Six E-2C aircraft were deployed by the US Naval Reserve for drug interdiction and homeland security operations until 9 March 2013, when the sole Reserve squadron, VAW-77 'Nightwolves', was decommissioned and its six aircraft sent to other squadrons.
+Six E-2C aircraft were deployed by the U.S. Navy Reserve for drug interdiction and homeland security operations until 9 March 2013, when the sole Reserve squadron, VAW-77 "Nightwolves", was decommissioned and its six aircraft sent to other squadrons.

 During Operation Enduring Freedom and Operation Iraqi Freedom all ten Regular Navy Hawkeye squadrons flew overland sorties.
-They provided battle management for attack of enemy ground targets, close-air-support coordination, combat search and rescue control, airspace management, as well as datalink and communication relay for both land and naval forces.
-During the aftermath of Hurricane Katrina, three Hawkeye squadrons (two Regular Navy and one Navy Reserve) were deployed in support of civilian relief efforts including Air Traffic Control responsibilities spanning three states, and the control of U.S. Army, U.S. Navy, U.S. Air Force, U.S. Marine Corps, U.S. Coast Guard and Army National Guard and Air National Guard helicopter rescue units.
+They provided battle management for attack of enemy ground targets, close-air-support coordination, combat search and rescue control, and airspace management, as well as datalink and communication relay for both land and naval forces.
+During the aftermath of Hurricane Katrina, three Hawkeye squadrons (two regular Navy and one Navy Reserve) were deployed in support of civilian relief efforts including Air Traffic Control responsibilities spanning three states, and the control of U.S. Army, U.S. Navy, U.S. Air Force, U.S. Marine Corps, U.S. Coast Guard, and Army National Guard and Air National Guard helicopter rescue units.

 Hawkeye 2000s first deployed in 2003 aboard USS Nimitz with VAW-117, the "Wallbangers" (formerly the "Nighthawks") and CVW-11.
 U.S. Navy E-2C Hawkeyes have been upgraded with eight-bladed propellers as part of the NP2000 program; the first squadron to cruise with the new propellers was VAW-124 "Bear Aces".
 The Hawkeye 2000 version can track over 2,000 targets simultaneously while also detecting 20,000 targets to a range greater than 400 mi and simultaneously guide 40–100 air-to-air intercepts or air-to-surface engagements.

 In 2014, several E-2C Hawkeyes from the Bear Aces of VAW-124 were deployed from USS George H.W.
 Bush as flying command posts and air traffic controllers over Iraq during Operation Inherent Resolve against the Islamic State.